 I wanted more.
 I wanted to be in the age I was in and to feel happy where I was.
 I tried to stand up for ageing, grab hold of it, and celebrate its wonderfulness.

-Going gray was a choice, but Mother Nature had been asking me for years.
+Going grey was a choice, but Mother Nature had been asking me for years.
 Looking back, I only wish I had done this sooner.

 I started noticing the greys in my twenties.
 It’s hereditary.
 My grandmother had a full head of silver hair in her twenties, so I had a feeling that may be coming my way.